-The loss of just one adult tooth can throw off your entire oral health system.
+The loss of just one adult tooth affects more than just your smile.
 Tooth loss can lead to bone atrophy, leaving neighboring teeth unsupported and putting you at risk for further tooth loss.
 Patients who are missing multiple teeth may also face additional risks to their oral and overall health, including a negative impact on the person’s emotional well-being.
-People who have suffered tooth loss have reported feeling incomplete or embarrassed of their appearance, and sometimes even isolate themselves due to depression and anxiety.
+People who have suffered tooth loss have sometimes reported feeling incomplete or embarrassed of their appearance, and sometimes even isolate themselves due to depression and anxiety.

-We understand that losing a tooth is a delicate emotional issue, however we encourage patients to explore their dental implant options as soon as possible to avoid rapid bone loss which can negatively affect a person’s candidacy for some tooth replacement treatments.
+At Dental Depot, we understand that losing a tooth can be a sensitive issue, but it’s nothing to be embarrassed about.
+We encourage patients who have experienced tooth loss to explore their replacement options as soon as possible to avoid bone loss, which can negatively affect a person’s candidacy for some tooth replacement treatments, and to return their confidence.

 Tooth replacement options such as fixed bridges and dentures offer only limited relief from the side effects of tooth loss.
 They also can have side effects of their own, such as the need to replace bridges in order to avoid bone loss, or an uncomfortable fit with dentures.